Harold Whitfield

 Squadron Sergeant Major Harold Edward Whitfield VC (10 June 1886 − 19 December 1956) was a British Army soldier and an English recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

+Background

 Born in Oswestry, Shropshire, in June 1886, Whitfield joined the Shropshire Yeomanry in 1908.
 When World War I broke out in 1914 he was mobilized spending the next two years in England.
 In 1916 he was shipped to Egypt, his unit becoming part of the Egyptian Expeditionary Force.
 He was now a member of the 10th Battalion of the King's Shropshire Light Infantry as his unit had been re-designated.